 When you think of America, a number of things spring to mind: The stars and stripes of the flag, baseball, and Mom’s apple pie.
 But out of all of the icons of American spirit, perhaps the most quintessential is the eagle.
 The American Gold Eagle coin is the perfect emblem for that spirit, and the history of the Gold Eagle is almost as old as the country it symbolizes.

 The Gold Eagle coin, issued from 1796 to 1929, was 17 mm in diameter while the Half Eagle, issued from 1795 to 1929 was 21 mm, and finally, the Double Eagle, issued from 1850 to 1933 was 34 mm in diameter.

-In 1984, a gold Eagle was released to celebrate the Summer Olympics, and in 2003, an additional coin was released to recognize the first flight of the Wright brothers at Kitty Hawk.
+In 1984, the Mint released a gold Eagle to celebrate the Summer Olympics.
+Later in 2003, the Mint released another coin to recognize the first flight of the Wright brothers at Kitty Hawk.
 Both of these coins used pre-1933 gold standards.

-Regardless of which Gold Eagle you may encounter, you’ll find the coin a thing of beauty with a long and interesting past.
+Regardless of which Gold Eagle you encounter, you’ll find the coin a thing of beauty with a interesting past.

 Whether you’re a long-time precious metals collectors, a passionate historian or are just starting to grow a fondness for collecting coins, Garfield Refining is proud to offer the Gold Eagle to all levels of enthusiasts in its online store